-For you lucky souls who now get to make long commutes with smartphones at the ready, I’ve compiled a list of the best news podcasts that will make your journeys worthwhile.
-(Although if you still have Pearl Jam’s “10” on your phone, I recommend giving that a listen, too.
-“Once” and “Black” are sure to enliven your ride.)
+For you lucky souls who now get to make long commutes with smartphones at the ready, here are some of the smartest and best news podcasts that will make your journeys worthwhile and keep you caught up on what’s happening in the world, from breaking news to new-to-you.

-Host Marco Werman fleshes out news and fun feature stories from around the globe – with cool tunes thrown in – in this weekday podcast.
-Recent shows touched on Mexico’s black market for Krispy Kreme doughnuts, a disappearing language in the Netherlands and Cuba’s booming artisanal charcoal business.
+Host Marco Werman fleshes out news and human interest stories from around the globe – with cool tunes thrown in – in this weekday podcast.
+Recent shows touched on fast fashion entering the secondhand market, a radioactive capsule that went missing in Australia, the resilient Odesa Opera and more.

-This weekly podcast, from HowStuffWorks.com, makes learning fun again.
+This weekly podcast makes learning fun again.
 On any given day, you might hear cohosts Tracy V. Wilson and Holly Frey talking about ghost ships, the latest in technology, the history of baking in America or the ancient stone city of Great Zimbabwe.

-This weekly podcast, from the Smithsonian, brings stories about technology, art and history to life.
-The anecdotes are culled from the hallowed institution’s 154 million treasures, including comedian Phyllis Diller’s joke file – a cabinet that held 50,000 typewritten jokes that she’d perform during her standup routines – to the days when it was legal to send a baby through the mail.
+This podcast from the Smithsonian brings stories about technology, art and history to life.
+The anecdotes are pulled from the hallowed institution’s 154 million treasures, including comedian Phyllis Diller’s joke file – a cabinet that held 50,000 typewritten jokes that she’d perform during her standup routines – to the days when it was legal to send a baby through the mail.
 Check out the “Artist in Dissidence” episode, which chronicles the career of provocative Chinese artist Ai Weiwei.

-From John Singleton Copley to avant-garde multimedia artist Pipilotti Rist (whose 1997 work is eerily reminiscent of Beyonce’s car window-thrashing “Hold Up” video), host Tyler Green (a historian and award-winning critic) explores all manner of art in his weekly one-hour show.
+From John Singleton Copley to avant-garde multimedia artist Pipilotti Rist (whose 1997 work is strikingly similar to Beyonce’s car window-thrashing “Hold Up” video), host Tyler Green (a historian and award-winning critic) explores all manner of art in his weekly one-hour show.
 Recent episodes have explored the works of Italian artist Medardo Rosso and the portraits of Gustav Klimt.

-Hosts Stephen Dubner and Steve Levitt – the duo behind the best-selling “Freakonomics” books – spin yarns about politics, talent, technology and fascinating phenomena in this weekly podcast.
-Recent episodes have delved into the psychology behind bad decisions, why we still use cash in a debit card-laden society, and 10 ideas to make politics “less rotten.”
+Hosts Stephen Dubner and Steve Levitt – the duo behind the best-selling “Freakonomics” books – spin yarns about politics, talent, technology and fascinating phenomena in this podcast.
+For example, some episodes have delved into the psychology behind bad decisions, why we still use cash in a debit card-laden society and 10 ideas to make politics “less rotten.”
 Ha!
-They must be doing something good: The podcast gets downloaded 8 million times a month.
-Whoa.

-What do you think is the best news podcast out there?
-Think we need to add one to our list?
+What do you think is the best news podcast?
 Let us know in the comments.